unikraft/summer-of-code-2021/content/en/docs/hackathon.md

 * Signing off your commits with `git commit -s`, as part of [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) (1 point per commit) (note, teams of multiple people should have multiple sign-offs);
 * Every commit should include a precise explanation of the changes made (1 point per commit);
-* Every commit of the solution should leave the project in a working state (2 point per commit).
+* Every commit of the solution should leave the project in a working state (2 points per commit).

 ## Challenges